ioanmeri/HybridHDR/README.md

 - https://dl.acm.org/doi/abs/10.1109/IST.2016.7738227

+This paper and software was nominated with the **IEEE Best Student Paper** award of the year.

 *Note: To run the GUI, you either need to have Matlab 2016 installed or you need to download and install the Matlab Compiler Runtime 2016*